-This FAQ is considered a “living document” and may be updated in the coming weeks and months as the district receives more questions from families and more information from officials at the county and state.
+This page is considered a “living document” and may be updated in the coming weeks and months as the district receives more questions from families and more information from officials at the county and state.

 Please see the district’s website for the most current information for parents: https://chulavista.ss12.sharpschool.com/news/c_o_v_i_d-19_info_center/f_a_qs